 How does that compare to other brands?
 It’s comparable to Wild Calling or Merrick—not exactly cheap, but certainly not among the most expensive on the market.

-Overall, Is Kasiks A Good Choice?
+Overall, Is Kasiks a Good Choice?

 The KASIKS brand is pushing the pet food envelope.
 Dozens of brands have turned their backs on grains, potatoes, and other naughty-list ingredients, but few have dared to ditch gums.
 KASIKS has.
 This spirit of innovation is also apparent in one of the company’s newest additions to their pet food lineup, the Fraser Valley Grub Formula, an exciting experiment in insect protein.